Contact the PERS Board

 Statute specifies board membership must consist of three people with experience in business management, pension management, or investing who are not members of the PERS system; one person who is either an employee of the state in a management position or a person who holds an elective office in the governing body of a participating public employer other than the state; and one person representing public employees and retirees.

-The three board members representing business management, pension management, or investing are Stephen Buckley, Jardon Jaramillo, and Sadhana Shenoy (Board Chair).
-John Scanlan was appointed to represent public employees and retirees; Lawrence Furnstahl (Vice-Chair) was appointed to represent public employers.
+The three board members representing business management, pension management, or investing are Stephen Buckley (Vice-Chair), Jardon Jaramillo, and Sadhana Shenoy (Board Chair).
+John Scanlan was appointed to represent public employees and retirees; Suzanne Linneen was appointed to represent public employers.
 Terms for each member are staggered.

 Sadhana Shenoy (Board Chair)